100 Notable alumni of

 -

-Lee Saunders Gerow was a decorated brigadier general in the United States Army with service in World War I and World War II.
+Lee Saunders Gerow was a decorated brigadier general in the United States Army who served in World War I and World War II.
 He was the younger brother of Leonard T. Gerow.
+During World War II, he was the assistant division commander of the 85th Infantry Division from 1943 to 1945, serving with it in the Italian campaign.

 -